til-ai/til-25/README.md

 ## Get started

 Here's a quick overview of the initial setup instructions.
-You can find a more detailed tutorial in the [Wiki]().
+You can find a more detailed tutorial, including advanced usage for power users, in the [Wiki]().
 (TK link)

 Use this repository as a template to create your own, and clone it into your Vertex AI workbench.
 You'll want to keep your repository private, so you'll need to [create a GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).